Battle of Middle Boggy: Cemetery

 A cemetery, now called the Confederate Cemetery near Atoka, was established along the Butterfield Stage road before the Civil War.
-Local residents believed that the people buried here were all soldiers who had died during the Battle of Middle Boggy.
+Local residents believed that the people buried here were all soldiers who had died during the Battle of Middle Boggy Depot.
 However, forensic research in 1988 enabled site manager Gwen Walker to positively identify some of the victims as soldiers of the 19th Arkansas Infantry.
 Walker discovered that these men had been sent to construct earthworks at Fort McCulloch in 1862, and that they had died of an epidemic of measles.

 Battlefield marker

 In 1959, the Oklahoma Historical Society erected a marker at a small cemetery about 1 mile north of Atoka, Oklahoma.
 The marker was replaced with a new and different marker in 2014.
 It now reads: